werpu/angular-bootstrap-picker/README.md

 If it does not fit then feel free to extend it and send a patch.
 However bare in mind.
 I do not intend to cover every corner case on earth with this picker.
 I prefer to do one thing and do it correctly.
 Which is date picking with timezone support.

+So what does the component exactly do?

+* It allows you to pick time and dates with javascript Date objects.
+* It allows you to set the component to a timezone and pattern no matter where you are located.
+* The component is optimized for clean code and easy navigation to make the selection progress as easy as possible.
+* You can set upper and lower DateTime boundaries, which are reflected in the correct time and date of the timezone selected.

+What it does not do (at the moment)

+* Localisation (you can localize to some degree via moment which is used internally however)
+* AM/PM timeformat at the moment the component allows only the 24 hours timeformat

+Both things might be added in the future if the need arises or someone provides a proper patch.
+(Patches and collaboration are always welcome)

 ## Installation